reportportal/docs/src/md/src/GettingStarted/Plugins.md

 | SauceLabs | https://bintray.com/beta/#/epam/reportportal/plugin-saucelabs?tab=files |

-Type “plugin” in the field Search and you will see all available plugins.
-Then you should download the latest version of a needed plugin.

 For a plugin uploading please perform the following actions:
 *	login ReportPortal with Admin account